Suboxone Clinic: New Fee Schedule effective October 1, 2016

 Current medication dosage protocol.

 Patients who have never been on Suboxone are started at 16mg/day for the first month, then 12mg/day for three to twelve months.
-Most patients are able to taper their dose to 8mg/day within three to six months.
+Most patients should be able to taper their dose to 8mg/day within three to six months.

 As you make progress and taper your dose … the total cost of your treatment decreases.